Sinsheim (Elsenz) Hauptbahnhof: History

 The northern line of the Heilbronn Stadtbahn was opened at the 2014/2015 timetable change.
 Following the construction of the section of line from Bad Rappenau to Bad Friedrichshall between 7 January 2014 and 30 April 2015, the new S42 service was opened between Sinsheim and Bad Rappenau.
 In the spring of 2015, S42 services were extended from Bad Rappenau to central Heilbronn.

 Station infrastructure

 The station building has a largely symmetrical floor plan centred on an axis extending from the southern end of Bahnhofstraße.
 The platforms are on the south side of the building.
 East of the station building is the bus station.
 The tracks and the street of Jahnstraße to its south are spanned by a footbridge.
 This was rebuilt during the line's electrification.
 The station has three platform tracks.
 Track 1 is located next to the station building and tracks 2 and 3 are on a central platform.
 South of the tracks is a timber roundhouse, including a turntable.
 The roundhouse, which, with its stalls for two locomotives, is used by Eisenbahnfreunde Kraichgau (railway friends of the Kraichgau) as its club house, stood in Meckenheim until 1947.

 Rail services

-In 2015, Sinsheim Hauptbahnhof is served by Regional-Express service RE2 (Mannheim–Heilbronn) every two hours.
-On weekends, occasional services of Regionalbahn service RB 10 run on the Mannheim–Stuttgart route.
-Every half-hour there is a service of line S5 of the Rhine-Neckar S-Bahn (Heidelberg–Eppingen).
-There are hourly services of S42 of the Heilbronn Stadtbahn between Sinsheim and Heilbronn Hauptbahnhof/Willy-Brandt-Platz.

-All services except S42 are usually operated with class 425 electric multiple units.
-Individual services of the Mannheim–Heilbronn route are operated as push-pull trains propelled by class 111 locomotives and five Silberling carriages.
-Line S42 is operated with two-car Flexity Swift sets.